-A Brain McLaren video and discussion.
+A Brian McLaren video and discussion.
 Is our Christian identity built from fear of the other?
 Christian author and peacemaker Brian McLaren on four challenges—historical, doctrinal, liturgical and missional—to consider for community transformation.
 Move toward the other—from hostility to hospitality.
 Music by Restoration Arts Village.

 A Nadia Bolz-Weber video and discussion.
 Nadia Bolz-Weber on the new dimensions of God revealed to her though the LGBT friends in her community.

 Join us as we take a look back at the busy year that was 2019 and hear what's in store for the coming year.

 The Jewish World View